imanrahimii/imanrahimi.github.io/industry.md

 - Feasibility-first modelling (plans must work in real constraints)
 - Scenario-aware analysis (plan robustness matters more than idealised optimality)
 - Clear communication (assumptions, limitations, and trade-offs are explicit)
+- Strong background in machine learning and data-driven modelling for engineering systems
+- Experience developing predictive and optimisation frameworks applicable to infrastructure health monitoring
+- Familiar with time-series analysis and system behaviour modelling
+- Capable of designing algorithmic solutions for defect detection and system reliability
+- Experience contributing to digital representations of complex systems (digital twin concepts)
+- Ability to translate research into practical monitoring and decision-support tools